D3N2-A/D3N2-A/README.md

 - 👋 Hi, I’m @D3N2-A
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Express.js
+- 🌱 I’m currently learning EJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front-end Project
 - 📫 How to reach me

 <!---